 We use and recommend DIN fitting first stage regulators.
 They're safer and lighter for travel.
-Plus, if you do end up in a location where they only have valves with Yoke fittings, you can simply use a DIN to Yoke Adapter to quickly changeover.
+Plus, if you do end up in a location where they only have valves with Yoke fittings, you can simply use a DIN to Yoke Adaptor to quickly changeover.

 Because it is such a key and central component of your dive gear package, a good scuba diving regulator is usually one of the first purchases you'll want to make after getting the basic mask, fins and snorkel that you'll need to participate in your certification class (also called Open Water Diver training).
 If you already know what sort of diving you'll mainly be doing after you're certified, you may want to buy a regulator and use it during your open water classes.

 Having your own regulator means you'll have a central and pivotal piece of gear already sitting in your gear bag when an opportunity to dive comes up.
 If you own your own reg, you're likely to dive much more often — and that's where the fun is.

 Regulator stages are often available separately, but not every second stage will work optimally with every first stage, so unless you know gear inside and out, it's crucial that you have guidance when you purchase your regulator.
 We can help foresee things you may not think about — such as how to set up your regulator first stage so that it is most comfortable for you.
 We can also help guide you on the additional types of diving available in your local area, and make sure you choose a regulator that will work in a variety of diving conditions in which you may be interested.